St Ippolytts. Thomas Bibsworth

-It seems there were also three cottages adjoining the churchyard.
-The above was conveyed to John Spencer and others as trustees.
+It seems there were three cottages adjoining the churchyard, just to the left as you go through the present day lychgate, which were the almshouses.
+Further on, before the kissing-gate, were the workhouse buildings.
+John Spencer and others were trustees.
 The deed was renewed in 1656.
 By then there were no trustees, so the churchwardens and overseers of the poor took charge.
 Payments could be made at the discretion of the trustees, who did not have to regard the legal place of settlement as a factor.

 The Enclosure map award of 1818 refers to plot 185 as a workhouse, and plot 186 as a croft.
 A Commissioners’ history specifically says the four cottages were for the poor to live in rent free, suggesting an almshouse.
 Maybe the house originally occupied by Mr Tristram was later used as a poor house, while the cottages were almshouses, or vice versa.
 This matter is discussed below under The Almshouses 1863 – 1934.